“Overall the web is sloppy, but an online store can’t afford to be.” -Paul Graham, YC

-Below are the major problems that are faced by most of the ecommerce companies:
+Below are the major problems that are faced by most of the e-commerce companies:

-1. An absence of Online Identity Verification
+1) An absence of Online Identity Verification

 When a visitor visits an e-commerce website and signs up, the portal is unaware of the customer except for the information he/she entered.
 The customer is genuine or not is questionable.
-This creates huge revenue losses for a company when a customer makes a Cash-On-Delivery (COD) purchase and the information entered like phone number, the address is invalid or fake.
+It creates huge revenue losses for a company when a customer makes a Cash-On-Delivery (COD) purchase and the information entered like phone number, the address is invalid or fake.

-2. Competitor Analysis
+3) Competitor Analysis